Ruddernation-Designs/Tinychat-Video-Chat-WordPress/readme.txt

 Donate link: https://www.paypal.me/RuddernationDesigns
 Tags: tinychat, video chat, wordpress chat, buddypress chat, wordpress video chat, buddypress video chat, chat, ruddernation Requires at least: 5.0+
-Tested up to: 5.4.2
+Tested up to: 5.5
-Stable tag: 1.6.0
+Stable tag: 1.6.4
 License: GNUv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

 == Description ==

+Having tested this using Firefox, Edge, Chrome on Windows 10 & Linux it works on all except for Chrome on Windows 10!
+You can bypass this in Chrome by searching in the developer tools, locate the cookies, go to Tinychat.com, locate a cookie named "remember_random-number", and change the value for 'Same Site' to none and remove the tick for HttpOnly and add a tick in 'Secure', This may only be affecting some users.

-You now have to register to use the chat, you can do that at https://tinychat.com , I apologise about that.
+You now have to register to use the chat, you can do that at <a href="https://tinychat.com" rel="nofollow ugc" >Tinychat</a> , I apologise about that.

 Tinychat have now removed YouTube, Hopefully this is temporary.